-The material differences between the Budgeted Expenditures and the Estimated Actual Expenditures within Goal 2 are due to changes in personnel assigned to administer each action; in some cases, additional staffing was needed to effectively implement the tasks, or personnel or programs within the action were actually funded outside of the LCFF.
-In these cases, the actions were still implemented, however the funding source was different than originally planned.
+The material differences between the Budgeted Expenditures and the Estimated Actual Expenditures within Goal 2 are due to changes in personnel assigned to administer each action; in some cases, additional staffing was needed to effectively implement the tasks.
+Differences are also due to the additional materials needed to implement an action, as was the case for the attendance incentive program and the awards assemblies.
+Additional funds were expended towards action 2.5 to ensure campus safety; these increased expenditures included personnel, services, and security equipment needed to enhance school safety.